MGuard0303/DiCleave/README.md

 <br>

 Any environment with the dependecy package version higher than the minimum version should work well.
-If you have problem when runing DiCleave, we provide environment files to help you to set up the proper environment.
+If you have problem when runing DiCleave, we provide environment files to help you set up the proper environment.
 Please check [here](https://github.com/MGuard0303/DiCleave/tree/main/env) for more information.

-If you still have any question about dependency, please contact me without hesitation.
+If you still have any question about environment dependency, please contact me without hesitation.

 <br>
 <br>